RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

 where $\mathrm{Pr}(\widetilde{R}) \in \mathbb{R}^{K}$ denotes the probability distribution over the $K$ predicted future routes being the actual future routes.
-Based on this probability, we can determine the new predicted rank, resulting in reranked future route predictions denoted as $\left\{\widehat{x^{f}_{i, k}}\right\}_{k=1}^{K}$.
+Based on this probability, we can determine the new predicted rank, resulting in reranked future route predictions denoted as $\{\widehat{x^{f}_{i, k}}\}_{k=1}^{K}$.
 We also adopt the cross-entropy loss for the \textit{Rank Refinement Module}:

 Note that samples from the set of multiple predicted future routes are excluded if they do not contain a ground truth future route.
 While our KG facilitates an effective overall selection ({\em i.e.}, top-$K$) of future routes, it is crucial to notice that an enhancement in the top-$K$ predictions does not necessarily translate to a superior top-$1$ prediction.
 Therefore, we directly refine the top-$1$ prediction using the initial predictions in our implementation.
-This is done by employing a Multi-Layer Perceptron (MLP) to encode the initial prediction embeddings $\mathbf{x}^{f}_{i}$ and $\mathbf{x}^{f, d}_{i}$, along with the last observed link $\mathbf{e}^{\Gamma}_{i}$ and $\mathbf{e}^{d, \Gamma}_{i}$, and estimated goal direction $\mathbf{r}^d_{i}$:
+This is done by employing an MLP to encode the initial prediction embeddings $\mathbf{x}^{f}_{i}$ and $\mathbf{x}^{f, d}_{i}$, the last observed link $\mathbf{e}^{\Gamma}_{i}$ and $\mathbf{e}^{d, \Gamma}_{i}$, and estimated goal direction $\mathbf{r}^d_{i}$: